5eanmcd/5eanmcd/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on NodeJS, Spring Boot, JHipster and the rest

 <!--
 **5eanmcd/5eanmcd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.